Chart Color Schemes

 The level of general health in Cromer is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Cromer shows better-than-average health results, with both younger and older residents having low rates of common health issues.
-The area has a notably high private health insurance rate, at around 64% (5,311 people), compared to Greater Sydney's 71.5%.
+Cromer shows superior health outcomes, with both youth and elderly experiencing low prevalence of common health conditions.
+The rate of private health cover stands at approximately 64%, comprising 5,311 individuals, compared to Greater Sydney's 71.5%.
 Nationally, the average is 55.3%.

-Arthritis and asthma are the most prevalent conditions in Cromer, affecting 7.2% and 6.3% of residents respectively.
-A total of 72.9% of residents report no medical ailments, slightly lower than Greater Sydney's 74.7%.
-Cromer has a higher proportion of seniors aged 65 and over, at 21.6% (1,790 people), compared to Greater Sydney's 17.8%.
-Despite this, health outcomes among seniors in Cromer are largely on par with the general population's health profile.
+Arthritis and asthma are the prevalent medical conditions, affecting 7.2% and 6.3% of residents respectively.
+A total of 72.9% report no medical ailments, slightly lower than Greater Sydney's 74.7%.
+The area has a higher proportion of seniors aged 65 and over at 21.6%, or 1,790 individuals, compared to Greater Sydney's 17.8%.
+Health outcomes among seniors align with the general population's health profile.

 Frequently Asked Questions - Health